ppraveen492/Data-Analytics/README.md

 # Data-Analytics
-This file contains the prediction of median value of houses in Boston using simple linear rgression method
+This file contains the prediction of median value of houses in Boston using simple linear regression method